jodic2026/aws-image-label-detection/README.md

 ---

-## Sample Output
+Roadblocks/Challenges:
+- The experience of doing this project would have been elevated I understood Python script.
+- I was encountering errors because I was not saving the script in IDE.

 ---

 ## 💡 What I Learned
-- How to integrate AWS Rekognition with Python using boto3

 - How to store and retrieve data from Amazon S3
 - How to configure AWS CLI for secure access
+- How to integrate AWS Rekognition with Python
 - How cloud-based image recognition works in real-world scenarios
-- Basics of working with APIs and handling JSON responses

 ---